 To do so they will ask for your myRECA username.

 They will use their brokerage myRECA account to begin an application for you based on your username.
-Once initiated, you can complete your portion of the application in your myRECA account.
+Once initiated, you can complete your portion of the application from your myRECA account.
 Once you’ve finished and submitted your application back to the broker, they will review your application.
-If they accept it,either they, or you, will pay your licensing fees (it depends what you agreed to beforehand).
-Once you or they have paid your fees, you’re licensed, registered, and ready to work.
+If they accept it, either they, or you, will pay your licensing fees (it depends what you agreed to beforehand).
+Once you or they have paid your fees, you are licensed, registered, and ready to work.

 Check the current licensing fees in the Fee Schedule.

 Check your licence status in the licence tab of your myRECA account.
-It should indicate you are authorized and show what practice areas are on your licence (for real estate).
+It should indicate you are authorized and show what sectors are on your licence (for real estate).